 Switzerland

-In 2021, together with students from the department of environmental systems science from ETH Zurich, we conducted a very first study in the Swiss alps.
-The aim of the study is to provide the first detailed evidence of microplastics down to 0.1 mm in the waters at 1820 m above sea level in the upper Engadine.
+In 2021, together with students from the department of environmental systems science from ETH Zurich, we conducted a very first study in the Swiss Alps.
+The study aims to provide the first detailed evidence of microplastics down to 0.1 mm in the waters at 1820 m above sea level in the upper Engadine.

 partner